kistz/mini-jam-47/docs/premise.md

 ### Mechanics
 * Guards, instantly catches the chicken if within range
 * Camera, allerts guards to your position if caught in vision
+* Destroy Glass?
+* Destroy Camera?
+* Breakable Items (Pott)

+* Press E to yoink the egg
+* Item slot for has egg
+* deliver egg outside
+* caught mechanic
+* pathfinding chase

+* timer
+* background timer for final time

+* ITEMS?? -> prob no because scope
+* Destroy circuit for camera?
+* Lock door????
+* guards that caught disspear?

+* Egg is protected and button unprotects it?

+* lasers which dissapear when triggered

+* unlock doors from other side for shortcut next try

+* eggs drop if die on way

+* pickpocket guard (sargent card)

+* Knock down pedastal?